erf/vid/README.md

 ## Contributing 🙋‍♂️

-This project has been a personal endeavor, and while I prefer tackling challenges on my own, I'm open to thoughtful PRs that align with the editor's minimal philosophy.
+Whilst I prefer tackling challenges on my own, I'm open to thoughtful PRs that align with the editor's minimal philosophy.

-I won't accept issues solely for suggestions, but meaningful code contributions are genuinely appreciated.
+I won't accept issues solely for suggestions, but meaningful contributions are appreciated.

 Thanks for considering! 🚀